 Over the years, there have been many, many Godzilla costumes created, and while the Godzilla costumes from the actual Toho movies have received a great deal of attention, the Godzilla costumes from other sources, such as movie cameo appearances and commercials, really need more special attention, as their designs and histories are also quite fascinating.
-This article (which can hopefully be built upon in the future) is an attempt to start that process of taking a deeper look at some of these often overlooked Godzilla costumes.
+For this article I’m joined by Marcus Gwin as we start looking deeper at overlooked Godzilla costumes.

 John Belushi/Interview costume

 Background Details: Created by Robert Short, originally appeared in Hollywood Boulevard (1976).
 Also appeared later in an SNL skit with John Belushi, and the airing of an edited version of Godzilla vs. Megalon.